DOnROnald/Ragnarok-Clicker/README.md

  * Automatically levels heroes(frequenzy adjustable)
  * Automatically uses ZenySkills and mammonite
  * Automatically accept equiment drop from mob
- * AutoProgress: ONLY FUNTIONAL IF Ragnarok Clicker WINDOW IS IN FOCUS! checks every so often if you are in progressmode if not it activates progressmode.(For this to work )
+ * AutoProgress: ONLY FUNCTIONAL IF Ragnarok Clicker WINDOW IS IN FOCUS! checks every so often if you are in progressmode if not it activates progressmode.(For this to work )